OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/resource_video/Video_Upload.md

 The topic of video is very complex due to the many formats, codecs, containers and operating systems / browsers.

-Recommended format
+## Recommended format

 In practice, the mp4 (or MPEG-4) container with the H.264 video codec for video and the mp3 audio codec for audio has become established.
 Current versions of Firefox, Chrome and Safari can play such videos.

-Note
+!!! warning "Attention"

     Anamorphic videos are currently not supported.
 Please take this into account during video production.

 ### Here are a few more technical notes: